Client and Practitioner COVID Policies

 * You have worn a mask kinda sorta, exposing your nose, in any of these situations.
 (It happens!)

 Why test today, after these scenarios in the past 6 days?

 Masks and mandates are being lifted, making all of us are more vulnerable to COVID exposure.
 Many people are gathering again after COVID isolation, and many have resumed unmasked activities in shared indoor spaces--both public places and with people from outside their household.

 COVID is airborne.
-Good masks, worn correctly, greatly reduce risk in all these settings:
+Good masks, worn correctly, greatly reduce risk in all shared settings: